jeremyf/take-on-development/chapters/acceptance_testing.md

 He helps me drag features across the "mostly done" line and into the coveted "done done" area.
 He bring closure to a task.
-Ensuring that the nuances of a feature of fleshed out and not a half-baked solution.
+Ensuring that the nuances of a feature is fleshed out and not a half-baked solution.

 We have had several discussions about our acceptance test tooling.
 What follows is our attempt to distill those conversations.